One more evidence of systemic racism.

 While I will never understand why some people can hate other human beings just because of the color of their skin, I do not believe that racism will ever stop existing.
 I just think that there should be more repercussions when people decide to lead with racism.

-It is not that black people refuse to move on from horrible past circumstances we faced like slavery, colonization, or segregation, but no matter how hard we try to move on, we continue to suffer from discrimination every day, and history keeps repeating itself.
+It is not that Black people refuse to move on from horrible past circumstances we faced like slavery, colonization, or segregation.
+But no matter how hard we try to move on, we continue to suffer from systemic racism.
+Every day, history keeps repeating itself.

-How can you move forward when you see a police officer handcuffing a six-year-old black girl for throwing a tantrum at school?
+What are you supposed to do when you see a police officer handcuffing a six-year-old Black girl for throwing a tantrum at school?

 How can you move on when you see foreign nations controlling African countries in a supposedly post-colonized world?

-How can you not be affected when you see Africans in their country being mistreated in favor of other races?
+What are you supposed to think when you see Africans in their country being mistreated in favor of other races?

-When you continue to deal with discrimination not only at work but also in the healthcare system, school system, and the criminal justice system, how can you not be outraged?
+When you continue to deal with discrimination not only at work but also in the healthcare system.
+How can you move on when you see systemic racism in the school system, and the criminal justice system.
+How can you not be outraged?

 The day before his assassination, Martin Luther King, Jr. delivered his final speech, “I’ve Been to the Mountaintop.”
 In his speech, he discussed the importance of building a greater economic base and black institutions by pooling resources together to create change.